By Kelsey Fox

 14. John Resig

-John Resig is an entrepreneurial software engineer and developer of jQuery, the multi-browser JavaScript library which functions by simplifying the client-side of HTML.
-In addition to working as a JavaScript programmer, Resig is a published author, blogger, programmer for the Mozilla Corporation, and current application developer for the Khan Academy.
-He has contributed to a number of JavaScript libraries, including processing.js, EnvJS, TestSwarm, Sizzle, and FUEL.
+Resign is also a published author, blogger, and programmer for the Mozilla Corporation.
+He works as an application developer for the Khan Academy.
+Resign has contributed to many JavaScript libraries, including processing.js, EnvJS, TestSwarm, Sizzle, and FUEL.
 He is a frequent presenter at SXSW, Webstock, MIX, and Tech4Africa.

 13. Brian Kernighan

-Brian Kernighan is a Canadian computer scientist best known for co-developing UNIX, a multitasking, multiuser computer operating system with a number of variants.
-On his own, Kernighan has authored quite a few programs including ditroff and cron for Version 7 UNIX.
-He is also credited with coining the phrase WYSIWYG (“What you see is what you get”).
-Kernighan is currently a professor in the Computer Science Department at Princeton University, where he also acts as Undergraduate Department Representative.
+He’s also known for coining the phrase WYSIWYG (“What you see is what you get”).
+Kernighan is a professor in the Computer Science Department at Princeton University, where he also acts as Undergraduate Department Representative.

 12. Ken Thompson